-STREETSIDE-The part of the vehicle on the street side when parked.
-(Also referred to as the off door-side or ODS.)
+STREETSIDE - The side of the trailer that faces the street when parked.
+Also called the Roadside, Off-Door Side or ODS.

 SURGE PROTECTOR-Device (customer supplied) that is installed at the power supply location designed to prevent "surges" or "spikes" in electrical current that may damage the RV's electrical/electronic components.